jcsilva/jcsilva.github.io/_posts/2017-03-18-compile-kaldi-android.markdown

 Then, replace `std::to_string` that is in line 114 of this file (symbol-table-ops.cc) to `patch::to_string`.
 It solves a problem when trying to compile openfst with arm-linux-androideabi-g++.

-Now, let's compile OpenFst using the Android toolchain:
+Now, compile OpenFst using the Android toolchain:

 ```
 export PATH=/tmp/my-android-toolchain/bin:$PATH